Walking distance from the German border in the far southern province of Limburg, Venlo is home to one of the most venerable clubs in the Netherlands.

 The only other local team worthy of mention is Venlosche Boys, formed in 1927, where Jan Klaassens first started as a ten-year-old boy in 1941.
 Still playing at the Sportpark Alde Wielerbaan the other side of Kaldenkerkerweg from Stadion De Koel, Venlosche Boys were promoted to the Eerste klasse zondag in 2017, the third highest amateur level and the sixth tier in the Dutch league system.

 A number of airports surround Venlo.
 Perhaps the most convenient is Eindhoven, 71km (44 miles) away, with a direct train connection to Venlo every 30min (40min journey time, €10 single).
-From the airport terminus, head straight out to the stop for the Nos.400/401 buses to Eindhoven station (every 10-15min, journey time 20min).
+Bus Nos.400 and 401 run every 10-15min from outside Arrivals to Eindhoven station, journey time around 20min.
+The No.401 takes a longer way round.

 Venlo station is south of the town centre a short walk away, the stadium a 15min stroll in the opposite direction, away from town.
 Arriva buses leave from the concourse alongside station.